 What’s interesting about cannabinoids is their unique ability to interact with a biological system appropriately called the Endocannabinoid System, or ECS for short.
 All humans, mammals, and living creatures have an endocannabinoid system.
 This internal network of cell-signaling receptors helps regulate key biological functions such as mood, memory, appetite, and sleep.

 CBD is not the only cannabinoid from the cannabis plant.
 Researchers estimate that cannabis has more than 100 different cannabinoids, each with its own unique benefits.

 Addiction: CBD vs THC

 THC can form this addiction because it binds to and activates cannabinoid receptors (known as CB1 and CB2 receptors).
-These special receptors are spread throughout the body and its various organs.
+These special receptors are spread throughout the body and various organs.